postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ### Defining collection variables

 You can add collection variables when you create the collection or at any time after that.
-To create or edit a variable for an existing collection, select the collection in __Collections__ sidebar on the left of Postman and choose **Variables**.
+To create or edit a variable for an existing collection, select **Collections** in the left sidebar.
+Select a collection, and then select the **Variables** tab.

 [![Edit Collection](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)